sbt/sbt-ci-release/readme.md

 and make sure you have publishing rights for a domain name.
 This is a one-time setup per domain name.

-If you don't have a domain name, you can use `com.github.<@your_username>`.
+If you don't have a domain name, you can use `io.github.<@your_username>`.
 Here is a template you can use to write the Sonatype issue:

 ```
 Title:
-Publish rights for com.github.olafurpg
+Publish rights for io.github.olafurpg
 Description:
-Hi, I would like to publish under the groupId: com.github.olafurpg.
+Hi, I would like to publish under the groupId: io.github.olafurpg.
 It's my GitHub account https://github.com/olafurpg/
 ```